-C. Terminology
+2.3 Terminology

-Let t_1 and t_n be the times when we receive the first and the last messages from a mail server, respectively, then t_n-t_1 is referred to as the active duration of the mail server.
+The spam ratio of a message sender (either a mail server or a network) is the fraction of messages sent by the sender that is spam.
+Let t_1 and t_n be the times when we receive the first and the last messages from a mail server, respectively, then $t_n - t_1$ is referred to as the active duration of the mail server.
 The active duration of a network is similarly defined.